[Writing Prompt] A serial killer becomes a licensed psychologist and kills his victims by slowly getting them to consider suicide.

 "Let’s get started, shall we?
 Tell me Bruce, what’s been on your mind?"

 "Well doctor, throughout my whole life, I’ve just felt.. under-appreciated.
 I’m 52 now, and I’ve spent my entire career in law enforcement.
 Every night I show up to work, and sometimes there are good nights, but sometimes there are bad ones.."

 "I take it there’s a story there, hm?"

 "Yes, actually..
 I recently lost my partner..
 He was so young.
 I had trained him for years by myself, and he was beginning to grow into the man I knew he would eventually become.
 He was one of the only people who understood exactly what I’ve gone through for this city, all the sacrifices I’ve made.
 His name was Jason.
 He wasn’t just my partner..
 He was my best friend."

 The tears began to fall as Bruce recounted the story.

 "Last week, we were just doing our normal rounds through the city and we got into a bit of a scuffle..
 He wanted to take point that night, but I didn’t think he was ready.
 I could tell he was angry with me, but I didn’t expect him to go off on his own.
 When I finally tracked him down, it was too late..
-He had walked into a trap.
-He died in my arms.."
+He walked into a trap.
+He died in my arms that night.."

 "I’m very sorry to hear that, Bruce..
 The loss of a loved one is one of the hardest things to cope with.
 I can tell he meant a great deal to you, and no amount of happiness will ever be able to replace what he provided, no matter how hard you try.."